Bajitpur Upazila

 Bajitpur (বাজিতপুর) is an upazila of Kishoreganj District in Bangladesh.
+Bajitpur upazila is located in Nandina the center place of Bajitpur.
 Bajitpur was created by Baizid Kha.
 Formerly Bhairab and Kuliarchar were included in this town.
 This place is full of canals and rivers.
 Dilalpur river port here was famous in the subcontinent during the British period.

 It was previously a part of greater Mymensingh district.
 It has a medical college named Jahurul Islam Medical College.

 It has an airport named Bajitpur Airport, which is currently unused and closed.

 History

 During the British period the naval port of Dilalpur of this upazila became famous.
 Indigo centres were established at Gopinathpur and Ghoraghat.
 Consignments of pearl of the Bhati region were made from these areas.

 Bajitpur was created by Baizid Khan.
 The Fakir-Sanyasi revolts extensively spread over Bajitpur.

 During the war of liberation the Muktibahinis liberated Bajitpur on 26 October after defeating occupant Pak army.

-Fine quality muslin

-Bajitpur was known for the production of fine quality muslin, called tanjab.
-The art of making Jamdani designs on fine fabric reached its zenith during Mughal rule.
-There were handlooms in almost all villages of dhaka district.
-Bajitpur among Dhaka, Sonargaon, Dhamrai, Titabari and Jangalbari were famous for making superior quality Jamdani and muslin.
-Traders from Europe, Iran, Armenia, as well as Mughal-Pathan traders used to deal in these fabrics.
-The Mughal Emperor, the Nawab of Bengal and other aristocrats used to engage agents at Dhaka to buy high quality muslin and Jamdani from the above-mentioned selected places for their masters use.

-After the liberation of Bangladesh, a Jamdani village was established at Demra near Dhaka to provide financial support to weavers.
-Jamdani weavers of other areas, however, suffer from lack of patronage and support of their labour and expertise.
-The silent looms of village Madhurapur in bajitpur upazila of kishoreganj district speak volumes about the decline of this industry.
-This village was once famous for producing Jamdani cloth and fancy textiles with yarn of 100/300 counts.